 During FY 2021 3,300,000 options were granted to Key Management Personnel.
 The options were granted on 25/05/2021, however the options were not issued until 2 July 2021.
 There were no performance conditions for the options to vest.
-The value of the options when exercised is directly linked to the share price and consequently is linked to performance.
+The intrinsic value of the options when exercised is directly linked to the share price.